 - Delivers result in less than an hour

 Best bang for your buck

 For those who are tight on budget, the Manic Panic has the best value bleaching kit.
-In a price that won’t break your bank, you get a dust-free bleach powder, a developer, mixing tub, brush applicator, cap and plastic gloves.
+At a price that won’t break your bank, you get a dust-free bleach powder, a developer, mixing tub, brush applicator, cap and plastic gloves.
 Mixed with the 40-volume developer, the bleach can get you to level 5 lift.
-While the result may only be a subtle medium blonde, it is the ideal if you still testing the waters and cannot completely dive into the whole idea of going completely bleach blonde.
+While the result may only be a subtle medium blonde, it is ideal if you still testing the waters and cannot completely dive into the whole idea of going completely bleach blonde.